analog-alex/university/typescript/cheat-sheet.md

 ## Intro

 From wiki:
-> KTypeScript is an open-source programming language developed and maintained by Microsoft.
+> TypeScript is an open-source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 TypeScript is designed for development of large applications and transcompiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.

 In other words, **Typescript** is a super-set of **Javascript**, adding `types` and transpile-time type-checking as well as some extra syntax and sugar.